canonical/mysql-k8s-operator/docs/tutorial/t-deploy-mysql.md

-# Get a Charmed PostgreSQL up and running
+# Get a Charmed MySQL up and running

 This is part of the [Charmed MySQL Tutorial](TODO).
 Please refer to this page for more information and the overview of the content.